 You will need to consider what data silos you want to integrate with – finance and traditional ERP (enterprise resource planning) systems, pricing system, operations, and supply-chain-management system.
 But once these important decisions are made around what to include and the business rules (data analytics suppliers will help you work with stakeholders around these initiatives), the automation of the data flow can be set and will refresh the data daily ensuring the information is secure and maintained.

 The focus needs to be creating a complete database that is robust and agile that ensures you draw out the insights you need.
 A CFO can now leverage this data for strategic insights across the business including sales and marketing, inventory, and purchasing and pricing to enhance business performance.

-Embracing a truly integrated approach to a BI strategy is a significant undertaking that requires time, research, and commitment.
-However, CFOs that actively take steps toward being even more data-driven with a BI solution can increase their effectiveness and create meaningful change in their organizations.
+Embracing a truly integrated approach to a data analytics strategy is a significant undertaking that requires time, full support, and commitment.
+However, CFOs that actively take steps toward being data-driven with a robust business intelligence platform can increase their effectiveness and create meaningful change in their organizations.

-CFOs can offer easy-to-use analytics to employees in any area of the business, whether at executive level or business unit level.
-Employees are confronted with dozens of questions every day and business intelligence provides the information they need to make data-driven decisions.
+CFOs that can offer easy-to-use analytics tools to employees in any area of the business, whether at the executive level or business unit level, give their companies a distinct competitive advantage.
+Employees are confronted with dozens of questions every day and data-driven insights provide the information they need to make the best decisions.
 As more companies adapt to a data-driven culture, they come to recognize that the guidance of a CFO is vital to their continued success.

 To learn about getting more value from your business data, download the Modern financial planning and analysis ebook.